celsoita/My_first_Game/README.md

 # Containerized Game
-In this project i maded a simple game in godot and containerized with docker
+In this project i made a simple game in godot and containerized with docker
 ## Status game
 In progress
 ## How it work